piotrlasek/piotrlasek.github.io/about.md

 on new methods of efficient and interactive database visualization.

-Currently an <i>Assistant Professor</i> at the University of Rzeszow.
+Currently, an <i>Assistant Professor</i> at the University of Rzeszow.

 </p>
 <p>